 Lawyer Jelle Klaas is the litigation director of the NJCM and, as such, responsible for the PILP.
-He is supported by project officer Merel Hendrickx and interim project officer Marjolein Kuijers.
+He is supported by project officers Merel Hendrickx and Daun Hwang and interim project officer Marjolein Kuijers.

 As litigation director, Jelle Klaas identifies potential cases, investigates the possibilities of strategic litigation, and creates case files.
 Additionally, he holds an important executive role concerning the coordination of cases and involved parties.
 In some of the PILP cases, Jelle Klaas is also the attorney-at-law.
 He is in-house attorney with the NJCM.

 As a lawyer, Jelle Klaas has gained much of his experience in the field of human rights litigation in the Netherlands.
 He has previously worked for 15 years as a lawyer for the Fischer Groep, a law firm specializing in social-economic human rights.
 The firm has litigated countless cases on the right to food, shelter and clothing for undocumented people.
 One of such cases was the successful Conference of European Churches v.
 The Netherlands which proceeded before the European Committee of Social Rights.